 But that was a year away.
-That first game I was encouraged by my mom to get out, meet people, learn to fit in… so I stood uncomfortably by the bleachers trying to figure out what to do with my hands.
-All of a sudden a guy carrying a frito bag sauntered by.
+That first game I was encouraged by my mom to get out, meet people, learn to fit in… so I, the shy introvert, stood uncomfortably by the bleachers trying to figure out what to do with my hands.
+All of a sudden a guy carrying a small Frito bag sauntered by.
 The Frito bag was sideways and cut open and something dark and spicy and wonderful seemed to be poured across the top.

 “Um, where did you get that?”